 - Essential for fetal cell division, DNA production, growth and development.

-- Important for pregnant woman or those trying to conceive to get enough folate since it may reduce the risk of birth defects.
+- Important for pregnant women or those trying to conceive to get enough folate since it may reduce the risk of birth defects.

 - Getting the recommended amount of folate can be difficult from food alone, so a folic acid supplement and consuming fortified foods is recommended for women of childbearing age.1

 - Important for the formation of new cells to support growth and development.